dariusf/fable/docs/src/lang.md

 ### Choices

 Lists denote choices.
-Each list item is of the format ``TEXT `CODE`  MORE``.
+Each list item is of the format ``TEXT `CODE`  BODY``.

 - TEXT is the text of the choice.
 - CODE is some fragment of code that will be run on the choice being selected.
 Its result will not be shown.
-- MORE is some unrestricted Scripture fragment that will be shown/run.
+- BODY is some unrestricted Scripture fragment that will be shown.

+guard ?
+more
+sticky
+fallback
+guarded mores

 Once a choice is selected, the other options will be disabled.
 The story continues after a choice, like [weave](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md#the-weave-philosophy) in Ink terms.
 This is the default, unlike in Ink.